mecp2-project/Dolia/README.md

 ### Histograms

 A script to plot histograms based on the angles.
-Helps visualize your data
+Helps visualize your data as well as calculates some basic statistics

 The input needed is the Angles file in a .CSV format.
-You can also upload second angles file and compare two histograms.
+You can also upload second angles file and compare two histograms (WT and MECP2 Duplication mice in our case).

-Output is and .SVG file showing histogram plus statistical values such as mean, median, local maxima/minima and KDE
+Output is and .SVG file showing histogram and gives statistical values such as mean, median, local maxima/minima and KDE

 ```
 ❯ ./scripts/histograms.py -h                                                                                                                     14:07:28